AleksandarMilosevicSingidunum/Travel_Agency/README.md

 # Travel Agency Website - MEAN Stack

 Welcome to the Travel Agency Website built with the MEAN stack (MongoDB, Express.js, Angular, Node.js).
-This project is designed to showcase a dynamic and interactive website for a travel agency, allowing users to explore destinations, book trips, and manage their travel preferences.
+This project is designed to showcase a dynamic and interactive website for a travel agency, allowing users to explore destinations.

 ## Features